Kodak Black's Lawyers Seek To Have Drug Charges Dismissed After Tests Reveal Substance Wasn't Cocaine

 Florida Rapper Kodak Black could be home soon as a recent drug test proved that cocaine was not in his system.

-Kodak Black spent his holiday season behind bars after being arrested in December for cocaine possession and evidence tampering and over the weekend, he promised his long-time friend Lamar Jackson he would be home soon to hopefully see him and the Ravens win the Super Bowl.
+Kodak Black spent his holiday season behind bars after being arrested in December for cocaine possession and evidence tampering.
+Over the weekend, he promised his longtime friend Lamar Jackson he would be home soon to hopefully see him and the Ravens win the Super Bowl.

 At the time the comment made little sense due to his current incarceration and the Super Bowl rapidly approaching, but according to XXL, Kodak might have been on to something as his lawyers have filed motions to have his drug charges dropped.